Personnel and Students

 In situations such as clinical rotations, performances, labs, and group work, EWU will work with the student to devise an alternative path to completion, if possible.
 In progressive curricular and/or cohort-model programs, EWU will work with a student to see if alternative arrangements can be made or will permit a student to join a subsequent cohort when returning from leave.

-Students are encouraged to work with their faculty members and Student Life to devise a plan for how to best address the medical conditions as pregnancy progresses, anticipate the need for leaves, minimize the academic impact of their absence, and get back on track as efficiently and comfortably as possible.
+Students are encouraged to work with their faculty members and Student Accommodation & Support Services to devise a plan for how to best address the medical conditions as pregnancy progresses, anticipate the need for leaves, minimize the academic impact of their absence, and get back on track as efficiently and comfortably as possible.
 The Title IX Coordinator can assist with plan development and implementation as needed.

 Students have the option of withdrawing from classes for documented medical reasons and may be eligible for a reversal of tuition and fees.
 Information about how to withdraw for a medical reason is contained in Academic Policy 303-30 (Registration).
-Students who are looking for assistance in requesting a leave of absence may contact Student Life at (509) 359-7924 or the Title IX Coordinator at (509) 359-2021.
+Students who are looking for assistance in requesting a leave of absence may contact Student Accommodation & Support Services at (509) 359-6871 or the Title IX Coordinator at (509) 359-6724.

 Students who are also employed by the university may have other leave options available.
 Leave options for employees are contained in section 4.